octofhir/maki/CONTRIBUTING.md

 ### Pull Request Review

 - PRs require at least one approval from a maintainer
+- All CI checks must pass before merging
 - Address review feedback by pushing new commits
-- Once approved, a maintainer will merge your PR
+- Once approved and CI passes, a maintainer will merge your PR

 ## Issue Guidelines